-FDA and NIH, as part of an on-going interagency partnership, awarded nine Tobacco Centers of Regulatory Science (TCORS) grants in September 2018 to support research to inform the regulation of tobacco products.
-In this second round of funding, the TCORS 2.0 research centers will receive, in total, more than $151 million in grants from FY 2018-2022.
+FDA and NIH, as part of an on-going interagency partnership, awarded seven Tobacco Centers of Regulatory Science (TCORS) grants in September 2023 to support research to inform the regulation of tobacco products.
+In this third round of funding, the TCORS 3.0 research centers will receive, in total, approximately $140 million in grants from FY 2023-2027.

-What scientists learn about tobacco through the TCORS program helps inform and assess FDA's prior, ongoing, and potential regulatory activities.
+What scientists learn about tobacco through the TCORS program helps inform and assess FDA's ongoing and potential regulatory activities.
 TCORS investigators also have the flexibility and capacity to respond to FDA's research needs as issues are raised in today's rapidly evolving tobacco marketplace.

 click to enlarge